 - 2 cloves garlic – crushed

-- 2 tbsp vegan crème fraîche
+- 2 tablespoon vegan crème fraîche

 - Salt and pepper – to taste

 - Pour the milk and apple cider mix into the large bowl and whisk by hand, or on a low setting with an electric mixer.
 The batter should be thick but not gloopy.
-Like a thick smoothie.1.5 cup oat milk, 2 tbsp apple cider vinegar
+Like a thick smoothie.1.5 cup oat milk, 2 tablespoon apple cider vinegar

 - Heat a non-stick frying pan on a medium-high hob – if you're not using a non-stick pan, use a tiny bit of oil spray or vegan butter to stop the pancakes sticking.